efeyusuf/crypto-price-summarization/README.md

 - **Training_Data_Generation**:
   - Description: Utilizes OpenAI's API to generate a synthetic dataset.
 This dataset includes arbitrary price changes, corresponding sets of 10 tweets, and a summary for each set.

+- **train_data_eval**:
+  - Description: Evaluates the consistency between the given price changes & tweets and the resulting summary.
+Essential for ensuring the quality of the training data, given that labels were not human-generated.

 - **Tweet_Clustering**:
   - Description: Classifies tweets into different groups for inference purposes.